Article by: Content Team

 So, one can conclude that high cortisol levels can reduce testosterone levels, and both low T and high cortisol negatively impact erectile function.

-If your body doesn't produce enough cortisol without medical intervention, you will eventually die.
+Without medical intervention, you will eventually die if your body doesn't produce enough cortisol.
 Addison's disease is an uncommon condition where the adrenal glands don't make enough cortisol and aldosterone.

 Addison's disease usually happens when your immune system starts to attack the adrenal glands.
-This type of autoimmune disease tricks your body into attacking an organ, thinking it is a harmful invader, such as a virus or bacterial infection.
+This autoimmune disease tricks your body into attacking an organ, thinking it is a harmful invader, such as a virus or infection.

 Other Causes of Addison's Disease